 The render must look like this.

 Now I find the dark medium values a bit too high.
-Let's create a new Cuves Adjustment Layer in order to fix it.
-Set is as below.
+Let's create a new Curves Adjustment Layer in order to fix it.
+Set it as below.

-Okay, add a Photo Filter Ajd.
-Layer and set it as below.
+Okay, add a Photo Filter Adjustment Layer and set it as below.

-Now, with the smoke and cloud brush, paint some light fog in a light desaturated yellow.
+Now, with a smoke and cloud brush, paint some light fog in a light desaturated yellow.
 Try to get the same.
-Then set the opacity to 50%.
+Then set the Opacity to 50%.

-Now and as a last layer of that tutorial, we add some very small grain.
-Press "D" to reset the color.
+Now and as the last layer of this tutorial, we add some very small grain.
+Press D to reset the color.
 On a new "Grain" layer, make a Filter > Render > Clouds.
 Then Filter > Noise > Add Noise.
 Set the Amount to 400%, Distribution to Uniform and check Monochromatic.
 You must get the same.
-Then, simply set the Opacity on 2%.
+Then, simply set the Opacity to 2%.